ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

 > Theres another way to create functions called expressions.
 The differences are relatively minimal except for hoisting.
 We won't be going over those differences in the scope of this course but the topic is very googleable(JS hoisting).

-## TODO: refactor asm exercise to use a function
+You do - Refactor temperature converter to contain a function You do - Refactor asm exercise to use a function

 ## Closing, Q&A (10 / 150)